-While these are the 3 most common federal grants utilized for housing assistance, there are other grants offered at the state and school level.
+While these are the three most common federal grants utilized for housing assistance, there are other grants offered at the state and school levels.

 The first step in your search for housing grants should be to file your FAFSA® as that will determine your eligibility.
 After FAFSA® has been filed, you should reach out to your school’s financial aid office to see if they offer any additional grants for housing.